 A No Contact Directive (NCD) is a University administrative directive that instructs a student not to have any contact, either direct or indirect, with another student.
 "Contact" includes, but is not necessarily limited to, in-person contact, telephone calls, email, texts and other forms of electronic communication, social media-based messages or postings, and third party communications through proxies.

 A NCD is not intended to be punitive.
 It is intended to keep all involved students safe and to prevent escalation of a situation.
 A standard NCD does not restrict a person's movement on campus, and it is mutual, meaning that all parties are expected to abide by the terms.

 The issuance of a No Contact Directive is not an indication that the University has determined an individual has violated University Policy.
 The NCD will remain in place until the directive expires, or the terms are modified.

 Failure to comply with a NCD will subject the violator to a range of possible measures, including discipline from the Vice President for Student Affairs and Dean of Students, other administrative measures, or referral for a formal conduct charge.

 What information will I receive about the complaint?

-If a formal investigation into a complaint received against you will be conducted, you will receive a notice of investigation letter from the Title IX Coordinator notifying you about the complaint.
+If a formal complaint against you has been filed, which means an investigation will be conducted, you will receive a notice of investigation letter from the Title IX Coordinator notifying you about the complaint.
 That letter will tell you the following information, if known: